-J. Animals believed to be dangerous, potentially dangerous in accordance with 77-1A-1 NMSA 1978 or have caused a serious injury resulting in same species or human death shall not be re-homed.
+J. Animals believed to be dangerous, potentially dangerous or have caused a serious injury resulting in same species or human death shall not be re-homed.
+Chapter 77 Section 1A NMSA 1978.

 K. Shelters, in their due diligence, shall make every effort to place animals with recognized rescue organizations and responsible sanctuaries.
-Shelters may thoroughly research rescue organizations and sanctuaries prior to placement to avoid possible hoarding situations.
+Shelters should thoroughly research rescue organizations and sanctuaries prior to placement to avoid possible hoarding situations.